MicrochipTech/fpga-hls-examples/Training1/readme.md

 8. Select Project and New Job Project.
 <p align="center"><img src=".//media/image10.png" /></p>

-9. Now select the job file “`reference/VIDEO_KIT_TOP.job`” in the folder you downloaded in step 1.
+9. Now select the job file “`Training1/VIDEO_KIT_TOP.job`”  from the release assets folder you downloaded in step 1.

 10. Enter a project location.
 Click OK.